-1. Introduction Page 3 2.
-Scope of Responsibility 4 3.
-Implementation 4 - 12 A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law B. Ensuring openness and comprehensive stakeholder engagement C. Defining outcomes in terms of sustainable economic, social and environmental benefits D. Determining the interventions necessary to optimise the achievement of the intended outcomes E. Developing the entity's capacity, including the capability of its leadership and the individuals within it

-- F. Managing risks and performance through robust internal control and strong public financial management - G. Implementing good practices in transparency, reporting and audit to deliver effective accountability.

-4. Overall Level of Assurance
+- 1. Introduction - 2.
+Scope of Responsibility - 3.
+Implementation - A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law - B. Ensuring openness and comprehensive stakeholder engagement - C. Defining outcomes in terms of sustainable economic, social and environmental benefits - D. Determining the interventions necessary to optimise the achievement of the intended outcomes - E. Developing the entity's capacity, including the capability of its leadership and the individuals within it - F. Managing risks and performance through robust internal control and strong public financial management - G. Implementing good practices in transparency, reporting and audit to deliver effective accountability. - 4.
+Significant governance issues - 5.
+Overall Level of Assurance